Audraa/GettingAndCleaningData/README.md

 	mergedata <- merge(meand_std,activity_labels,by.x="activity",by.y="id",all=TRUE)

-get a data set and remove the acitvity ie 1,2,3... we now have the acitivity description
+Get a data set and remove the acitvity ie 1,2,3... we now have the acitivity description
 	all_data2 <- select (mergedata, -activity)